mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

 .. image:: /images/untranslatable/cat_guide/Krita-building_for-cats_003-get-libs_001_by-deevad.jpg

-Donwload the dependencies and generate the environment file.
+Download the dependencies and generate the environment file.
 Make sure you replace the paths to llvm-mingw and ninja:

 .. code:: batch